piotrlaski/wilson/README.md

 # PhotoWilson

-PhotoWilson is a tool for calculating photoinduced temperature changes in crystals after photoexcitation based on laser ON/laser OFF intensity ratios of X-ray reflections.
+PhotoWilson is a tool for calculating photoinduced temperature changes in crystals after photoexcitation based on laser ON/laser OFF intensity ratios of indexed X-ray reflections.
+It is the public version of the project "TRL_Photowilson", which is referenced in my thesis.

 ## Getting Started